Logo

 Form your team out of both AI and healthcare professionals, or at least make sure to consult with industry experts while working on your medical AI solution.
 Experienced clinicians can help your development team get a better understanding of industry needs, specifics, and relevant requirements as well as the particular problem your solution is supposed to solve.
 In some cases, medical professionals might even assist your team with technical tasks like labeling data.

-3. What are the industry standards and requirements to comply with?
+3. What industry standards and requirements do you need to comply with?

 Healthcare is a strictly regulated industry.
 However, there are not a lot of regulations when it comes to artificial intelligence and specifically its use in healthcare.
 Depending on the geographical reach of your solution, you might need to meet the requirements of both local and international laws, standards, and regulations.